benkeen/generatedata/README.md

 This is the repo for the standalone, downloadable version of [generatedata.com](http://www.generatedata.com).

-Generally the trunk is pretty stable, but if you're concerned about stability above all else, grab one of the tags.
-The trunk contains the latest and greatest changes and bug fixes.
+Generally the trunk is pretty stable, but it's never guaranteed.
+If you're downloading the code, I'd suggest getting the most recent tag: https://github.com/benkeen/generatedata/releases

 ## How to Install / Documentation